Current Students /

-A: All students will receive a TouchNet eBill sent to their Capital email address.
+A: All students will have access to a billing statement in your MyCap self-service part.
 Students will have the capability to allow other authorized users, such as parents, to access their eBill by providing a valid email address for each user.
-Fall semester eBills will be sent in mid to late July for traditional undergraduate and Law School students, and in early August for all other programs.
+Fall semester statements will be available in mid to late July for traditional undergraduate, and in early August for all Law School and Graduate programs.

-A: Your initial Capital bill for each semester can include charges for tuition, room, board and various course fees for Conservatory, Education or Nursing students.
+A: Your initial Capital bill for each semester can include charges for tuition, fees, room, board and various course fees.
+Typically, course fees are for for Conservatory, Education or Nursing students.
 Please refer to the Undergraduate Bulletin for a listing of the course numbers that have course fees associated with them.
 Statements accessed throughout the semester can reflect miscellaneous charges from a number of different offices (parking tickets, Health Center fees, Library fines, etc.)

 A: Please review your registration and housing assignment for accuracy.
 Should you still have questions regarding your bill, please contact Student Accounts at 614-236-6123 or email@example.com.